 Why do I mention the Autonomist movement in relation to CfS?
-Simply put: heterodoxy is more viable politically than orthodoxy.
+Simply put: heterodoxy is more politically viable than orthodoxy.
 In the haze of neoliberalism and its mutating expansion, those of us who follow Christ must eschew the temptation to “toe the line” of dogma.
 And, in the same vein, those of us who follow Marx’s critique of political economy must resist the temptation to blind allegiance to dialectical materialism.
 Defense of static truth only solves today’s problem.
 CfS must, to the best of its abilities, seek the invention of new truths to answer the problems of both today and tomorrow.
-Invention, plasticity, creativity, openness: insofar as political organizing is concerned, CfS will falter in its desires if it succumbs to the temptations of totality, orthodoxy, dogma, and homogeneity.
+Invention, plasticity, creativity, openness: insofar as political organizing is concerned, CfS will falter if it succumbs to the temptations of totality, orthodoxy, dogma, and homogeneity.
 CfS must hold close the ambiguity of the signifiers “Christian” and “Socialism” and permit the expansive possibility of thought among its ranks; the only totality permissible is clear resistance to neoliberal capitalism and preference for socialism.

 I welcome the rebirth of CfS and wish it luck in organizing.
 Let it never become a church or a party.